Anatole de Baudot: Architect

-De Baudot's design for the church of Saint-Jean-de-Montmartre, Paris, whose construction started in 1894, was the first to use a reinforced concrete framework enclosed by thin exterior walls.
+Baudot's design for the church of Saint-Jean-de-Montmartre, Paris, whose construction started in 1894, was the first to use a reinforced concrete framework enclosed by thin exterior walls.

 His Théatre de Tulle was built between 1899 and 1902 on the site formerly occupied by a 17th-century Jesuit chapel.

 It was one of the first to be built of reinforced cement.
 The facade was polychrome, incorporating sandstone, limestone, ceramics, colored glass and brick.

 Professor

-In 1887 De Baudot was appointed titular professor of medieval and renaissance architecture at the Beaux-Arts.
+In 1887 Anatole de Baudot was appointed titular professor of medieval and renaissance architecture at the Beaux-Arts.

 The same year he was appointed to the chair of History of Art at the Trocadéro, where he became interested in the study of Roman architecture in France.

-De Baudot would remain at the Trocadéro until 1914.
+Baudot would remain at the Trocadéro until 1914.

 Views

-De Baudot followed Viollet-le-Duc as a proponent of Structural Rationalism.
+Anatole de Baudot followed Viollet-le-Duc as a proponent of Structural Rationalism.

 Although a firm believer in progress in architecture, he felt that understanding the great periods of historical architecture were important to addressing modern challenges.

 He supported the creation of a course on the history of medieval architecture at the Beaux Arts, since this knowledge was essential for architects responsible for restoring buildings from that period.

 He was against mixing historical styles, making "irrational" use of columns and orders, and using stone in place of modern materials.

-De Baudot was never able to completely shake off traditional ideas.
+Baudot was never able to completely shake off traditional ideas.

 He saw architectural research as primarily one of technical problems.

 He was less perceptive of the social needs of the occupants of the buildings.